 Working with editors

 In post-production, the director may provide notes to editors and is often an active participant in this process.
-The director also works with the editor to produce a director’s cut.
+They also work with the editor to produce a director’s cut.
 The director also has to consult with the producer before final cut is complete.

 what is a director's role in sound design?